shn999/gdrivemirror-workflow/README.md

 # Notes

 This is only for debugging purpose.
-If you use it for deploying your account you might get Ban!
+\nIf you use it for deploying your account you might get Ban!
-We are not responsible for any action taken by GitHub.
+\nWe are not responsible for any action taken by GitHub.

 # Credits